 The Security/Penetration Analysis examined the voting system's compliance with the requirements of the Pennsylvania Election Code by analyzing physical security procedures and impoundment of ballots.
-Precinct tabulation devices were installed for delivery to the precinct, and the Functional Examiner analyzed the pertinent security procedures performed on each device to ascertain compliance with Section 1107-A(12), 25 P.S. § 3031.7(12), requiring an electronic voting system to provide acceptable ballot security procedures and impoundment of ballots to prevent tampering with or substitution of any ballots or ballot cards.
+Precinct ballot marking and tabulation devices (Verity Scan, Verity Touch Writer and Verity Touch Writer Duo and Verity Touch Writer Duo standalone) were installed for delivery to the precinct, and the Functional Examiner analyzed the pertinent security procedures performed on each device to ascertain compliance with Section 1107-A(12), 25 P.S. § 3031.7(12), requiring an electronic voting system to provide acceptable ballot security procedures and impoundment of ballots to prevent tampering with or substitution of any ballots or ballot cards.
 The Functional Examiner also used the security analysis phase of testing to validate compliance with parts of Sections 1107-A(16) and (17), 25 P.S. §§ 3031.7(16) & (17), related to system security.

-The Privacy Analysis examined the voting system's compliance with Section 1107-A(l) of the Election Code, 25 P.S. § 3031.7(l), requiring that an electronic voting system provide for absolute secrecy of the vote, by analyzing how the polling place devices (Verity Scan, Verity Touch Writer and Verity Touch Writer Duo) met the pertinent privacy requirements.
+The Privacy Analysis examined the voting system's compliance with Section 1107-A(l) of the Election Code, 25 P.S. § 3031.7(l), requiring that an electronic voting system provide for absolute secrecy of the vote, by analyzing how the polling place devices (Verity Scan, Verity Touch Writer and Verity Touch Writer Duo and Verity Touch Writer Duo standalone) met the pertinent privacy requirements.